 Participation.
 Subject to the proper completion of an authorization form, any full or part time employee who is providing services to the Company, a designated subsidiary or a designated affiliate shall be eligible to participate as an eligible employee, unless any such employee is specifically excluded by the Compensation Committee from participation.
-Prior to the date of grant, the Compensation Committee, in its discretion, may determine that the definition of an eligible employee will or will not include an individual if he or she: (i) is under the age of 18, (ii) has not completed at least 90 days of service since his or her last hire date (or such lesser period of time as may be determined by the Compensation Committee), (iii) customarily works not more than twenty (20) hours per week (or such lesser period of time as may be determined by the Compensation Committee), (iv) customarily works not more than five (5) months per calendar year (or such lesser period of time as may be determined by the Compensation Committee), or (v) is a highly compensated employee within the meaning of Section 414(q) of the Code, provided that any such exclusion is applied with respect to each offering in a uniform manner to all similarly-situated employees who otherwise would be eligible employees for that offering.
+Prior to the date of grant, the Compensation Committee, in its discretion, may determine that the definition of an eligible employee will or will not include an individual if he or she: (i) is under the age of 18, (ii) has not completed at least 90 days of service since his or her last hire date (or such lesser period of time as may be determined by the Compensation Committee), (iii) customarily works not more than twenty (20) hours per week (or such lesser period of time as may be determined by the Compensation Committee), (iv) customarily works not more than five (5) months per calendar year (or such lesser period of time as may be determined by the Compensation 414(q) of the Code, provided that any such exclusion is applied with respect to each offering in a uniform manner to all similarly-situated employees who otherwise would be eligible employees for that offering.
 Further, employees who are citizens or residents of a non-U.S. jurisdiction may be excluded from participation in the ESPP or an offering.
 As of August 31, 2018, approximately 184,739 employees are eligible to participate in the ESPP.